-Some people and their family and friends are unsure of when to contact a palliative care facility.
-They may wait to call until the final days, possibly missing out on the support that this environment has to offer.
-Some facilities have waiting lists, so talk to your palliative care team about when would be an appropriate time to make the initial contact.
+Some people and their family and friends are unsure of when to contact a palliative care unit.
+They may wait to call until the final days, possibly missing out on the support that a palliative care unit or hospice has to offer.
+Some facilities have waiting lists, so talk to your palliative care team about when would be an appropriate time to make the first contact.

 Dr Megan Ritchie, Staff Specialist Palliative Medicine, Palliative Care Service, Concord Repatriation General Hospital, NSW; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; Rosemary Cavanough, Consumer; Louise Durham, Nurse Practitioner, Metro South Palliative Care Service, QLD; Tracey Gardner, Senior Psychologist, Cancer Counselling Service, Cancer Council Queensland; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Linda Nolte, Program Director, Advance Care Planning Australia, VIC; Rowena Robinson, Clinical Advisor, Palliative Care Australia, ACT; Helena Rodi, Program Manager, Advance Care Planning Australia, VIC.